AstroJays-Hopkins/Misc/specs/Spec-DartPlot.md

-# `DartPlot` Utility Specifications
+# DartPlot Utility Specifications
 Version: 0.1.0
 Date: 14 September 2019
-Status: Initial Implementation Complete
+Status: Current
+Type: Software Sepcification
+ID: 4S

 ## Description
 `dartplot` is a utility that takes a complete csv flight log as the input.
 It will output plots for each of the sensors of interest in the form of `png` images.

-## Base Specs
+## Requirements
 The folowing quantities will be plotted against time (t):

 - 6 thermocouples (Header name TC#)